husqvarnagroup/smart-garden-gateway-yocto-meta-gardena/recipes-support/overlayfs-purge/overlayfs-purge/README.md

 * Every other non-directory file in the uppderdir matching a glob pattern is kept and its attributes and extended attributes are unchanged.
 Even if the lowerdir contains a directory at that path.
 * Every directory matching a glob pattern is kept and its extended attribute "trusted.overlay.opaque" is removed.
 Any other attributes and extended attributes are unchanged.
 Even if the lowerdir contains a non-direcory file at that path.
 * For every non-matching directory which cannot be purged because it contains matching components:
-  * If the lowerdir contains a directory at the same path all attributes and extended attributes from the directory in the lowerdir are copied to the directory in the upperdir and the extended attribute "trusted.overlay.opaque" is removed.
+  * If the lowerdir contains a directory at the same path all attributes (user, group and access permissions, but not times) and extended attributes from the directory in the lowerdir are copied to the directory in the upperdir and the extended attribute "trusted.overlay.opaque" is removed.
   * If the lowerdir does not contain a directory at the same path only the extended attribute "trusted.overlay.opaque" is removed.
 Any other attributes and extended attributes are unchanged.
 * Everything else is removed.